-- Communicate the role and relevance of Economics in society. - Explain the operation of different market mechanisms and the purpose of economic policy. - Evaluate and present economic information from a variety of sources.
+- · Identify the characteristics and outcomes of different markets in the macroeconomy. - Explain the operation of different market mechanisms and the purpose of economic policy. - Evaluate and present economic information from a variety of sources.

 - · Learning Activity 1: Reading

-- Learning Activity 2: Online
+- · Learning Activity 2: Online

-- · Class Test
+- Class Test

 - Group Project

 - Final Examination